How do you locate the center of your data?

 For the symmetrical distribution of continuous data, the mean, mode, and median are equal.
 However, statisticians usually opt for the mean because it incorporates all values in the calculation.
 When you are working with data with a skewed distribution, the median is your best measure of central tendency.

-If you are a statistics student who needs help with a measure of central tendency assignment, please get in touch with us as soon as possible.
+If you are a statistics student who needs help with a measure of central tendency homework, please get in touch with us as soon as possible.